hashicorp/terraform/website/source/docs/configuration/variables.html.md

 terraform apply -var-file=foo.tfvars -var-file=bar.tfvars
 ```

-**Note** If a variable is defined in more than one file passed, the last
+**Note** Variable files are evaluated in the order in which they are specified
-variable file (reading left to right) will be the definition used.
-Put more
+on the command line.
+If a variable is defined in more than one variables file,
-simply, the last time a variable is defined is the one which will be used.
+the last value specified is effective.

 ### Precedence example: